Do you often experience the inexplicable urge to correct grammar mistakes? We’re Sorry, but you are suffering from Grammatical Pedantry Syndrome.

-You are an expert at Scrabble amongst friends and family with an unbeatable record and are perhaps the next World Scrabble Champion.
+You are an expert at Scrabble among friends and family with an unbeatable record and are perhaps the next World Scrabble Champion.

 Learning new words is high on your priority list and to use them in everyday conversation gives you an otherworldly happiness.

-7. You read and reread all your posts on social media to ascertain excellent grammar.
-Big symptom of grammatical pedantry syndrome.
+7. You read and reread all your posts on social media to ascertain excellent grammar

 You take the liberty of correcting inaccurate grammar on social media including those from strangers.